EBIvariation/metadata-ws/docs/reference-sequence-import.md

 ```

 ### Retrieving SEQUENCE OR TRANSCRIPTOME_SHOTGUN_ASSEMBLY accession
-The SEQUENCE or TRANSCRIPTOME_SHOTGUN_ASSEMBLY type reference sequence accession is represented in the XML as shown below:
+The sequence or transcriptome type reference sequence accession is represented in the XML as shown below:
 ```xml
 <SEQUENCE_VARIATION>
     <SEQUENCE accession="GBRU01" label="GBRU01"/>